MadLadSquad/UntitledImGuiFramework/README.md

 1. Collaboration tips

 ## Showcase and Progress
-Coming soon, follow the [UntitledDesktopEnvironment webpage](https://madladsquad.com/desktop) for updates and some feature highlights.
+Follow the [UntitledDesktopEnvironment webpage](https://madladsquad.com/desktop) for updates and some feature highlights.

 Try out the new interactive web demo [here](https://uimgui.madladsquad.com/).